+- 1. Organizational chart;

-- Role of the team;
+- 2. Role of the team;

-- Standards of care and conduct;
+- 3. Standards of care and conduct;

-- QI program (including an overview, principles, and the staff role);
+- 4. QI program (including an overview, principles, and the staff role);

-- List of providers;
+- 5. List of providers;

-- Personnel policies;
+- 6. Personnel policies;

-- Body mechanics;
+- 7. Body mechanics;

-- Care of the elderly;
+- 8. Care of the elderly;

-- Recipient safety;
+- 9. Beneficiary safety;

-- Occupational Safety and Health Administration (OSHA), standard precautions, infection reporting, waste management; and
+- 10. Occupational Safety and Health Administration (OSHA), standard precautions, infection reporting, waste management; and

-- Health Insurance Portability and Accountability Act (HIPPA) laws in accordance with 42 CFR 460.200(e).
+- 11. Health Insurance Portability and Accountability Act (HIPPA) laws in accordance with 42 CFR 460.200(e).

-A PACE organization must develop a competency evaluation program that identifies those skills, knowledge and abilities that must be demonstrated by all direct recipient care staff as specified in 42 CFR 460.66(a).
+A PACE organization must develop a competency evaluation program that identifies those skills, knowledge and abilities that must be demonstrated by all direct beneficiary care staff as specified in 42 CFR 460.66(a).
 The competency program must be evidenced as completed before performing personal care services independently and on an on-going basis.
 Certification of satisfactory completion of the competency program must be in the personnel files of all employees and contracted staff.